curtislarson/blog/_posts/2015-11-19-meteor-how-to-create-package.md

 ## Conclusion

 That's it.
 Now when you run `meteor list` in your test-app you should see the packagename show up.
+If you are interested in wrapping a npm package in a Meteor package you can also check out my new tutorial, [Meteor - Wrap and Publish a NPM package](http://www.curtismlarson.com/blog/2015/11/20/meteor-wrap-publish-npm-package/).
 Now go write the next awesome meteor package!